CBG (Cannabigerol) is the Future For Anyone Who Wants to Feel Good

 One such individual, Dr. Craig Koniver of Koniver Wellness, was quoted as saying the following about CBG in a recent interview series we created:

-CBG caught Sovereignty’s attention as well, which is why we incorporated the cannabinoid in Purpose to enhance mental cognition and provide high energy support.
+CBG caught Sovereignty’s attention as well, which is why we a CBG supplement called Purpose to assist with mental cognition and high energy support.
 Purpose is a broad-spectrum hemp extract from our California-grown hemp.
 The product is fortified with therapeutic doses of this molecule and clinically-studied ingredients, as well as the company’s custom Energy Terpene Formula, a high-limonene/pinene concoction.
+We also used a sister molecule to create a CBN supplement, but that’s another story for another day.

 Combine all of that with adaptogenic herbs and there is a reason Dr Koniver and dozens of others (70% to be precise) consider Purpose a mood-enhancing upgrade to coffee in the morning.